MATC Questions and Answers

 The Appalachian National Scenic Trail (AT) is a continuous, marked footpath extending through 14 states for more than 2,170 miles, from Katahdin — a massive granite monolith in the central Maine forest — to Springer Mountain in Georgia.
 It provides a meaningful sojourn on foot along the crest of the Appalachian Mountains through the wild, scenic, wooded, pastoral, and culturally significant mountain lands of the eastern Atlantic states.
 It is maintained and protected by dozens of volunteer groups, whose members exhibit a passion and commitment toward enhancing and preserving the Appalachian Trail.

 Does MATC maintain all of Maine’s AT?

-No. MATC maintains the AT from Katahdin to Maine Highway 26 in Grafton Notch (267 miles) and over 40 miles of related side trails.
+No. MATC maintains the AT from Katahdin to Maine Highway 26 in Grafton Notch (267 miles) and over 40 miles of related side trails as well as over 40 campsites.
 The 14 miles of the AT between Grafton Notch and the Maine-New Hampshire state line, located primarily on the Mahoosuc Trail, are maintained by the Appalachian Mountain Club (AMC).

 What does maintaining an AT section involve?